iaacornus/silverblue-postinstall_upgrade/README.md

 Which can be given back to some applications that need it later on.
 [Flatseal](https://github.com/tchx84/flatseal) is also a good utility for managing permissions as [u/GunnarRoxen](https://www.reddit.com/user/GunnarRoxen/) suggested, can be installed with `flatpak install flathub com.github.tchx84.Flatseal`

-The flatpak modifcations made can be reset by `sudo flatpak override --system --reset`.
+The flatpak modifcations made can be undone by `sudo flatpak override --system --reset`.
 The `--system` flag can also be ommited, and `--user` can be used for user-wide changes.

-### Theming
+### Theming Extended

 In some cases, where themes do not apply, especially in GTK-4, it can be forced by including it in `$HOME/.profile`, as well as the settings of gtk 4.0: